 If we do end up in a no deal situation this could mean that SMEs would struggle, as more than half don’t have a contingency plan for a no deal Brexit.
 The FSB estimates that only one in seven has planned for this.

-We are working closely with our insurer partners to understand the insurance implications for all our customers and will update this page as things unfold.
+We are working closely with our insurer partners to understand the insurance implications for all our customers and will continue to update this page as things unfold.

 How will Brexit affect the haulage industry?